Customer-Focused Business Operations

 Customer-oriented Support for Asset Formation and Management

-1.The Group shall focus on its customers and support the formation of portfolios that are appropriate for customers’ life stages, and consistent with their true needs and interests.
+1.The Group shall focus on its customers and support the formation of portfolios that are consistent with their true needs and interests.

-• In light of the customer's asset and liability situation, knowledge, experience, and objectives for asset formation and management, we will consider an appropriate portfolio based on the customer's life plan and other factors, and propose products and services that meet the customer's needs.
+• In light of the customer’s asset and liability situation, knowledge, experience, and objectives of asset formation and management, we will consider an appropriate portfolio based on each customer’s life plan and other factors, and propose products and services that meet their needs.

-• The Group shall prepare a wide range of investment products to allow it to fulfill the varied needs of its customers.
+• The Group shall prepare a wide range of products and services to allow it to fulfill the various needs of its customers.

 Provision of Information to Customers

-3.The Group shall accurately and promptly inform customers of information related to investment products, market trends, and other information.
+3.The Group shall accurately and promptly inform customers of information related to products and services as well as market trends and other information.

-• In proposing investment-type products, we will use plain terms and expressions and IT tools to explain important information related to products and services in a way that is easy to understand even for customers with little investment experience, so that they can be convinced.
+• When making proposals to customers, we use various pamphlets and IT tools to explain important information related to products and services in a way that is easy to understand even for customers with little investment experience by using simple terms and expressions.

-• The characteristics, risks, etc., of the investment-type products we propose will be explained in an easy-to-understand and careful manner so that customers can sufficiently understand them in accordance with the complexity and degree of risk of the products, using materials that make it easy to compare them with similar products.
+• For customers to fully understand the characteristics and risks of the products we propose, we will explain them in an easy-to-understand and careful manner according to the complexity and degree of risk of the product, using comparative materials designed to facilitate easy comparison with similar products.

-• Through the provision of information on the status of assets held and market trends, etc., we will provide timely and appropriate follow-up services in accordance with the objectives of each customer's asset formation and management, taking into consideration the long-term perspective.
+• By providing information on the status of owned assets and market trends, we will provide timely and appropriate after-sales service in accordance with the purpose of each customer's asset formation and management, that also considers the long-term perspective.

-• The Group shall promote support for financial education, in order to enhance the financial literacy of regional communities.
+• The Group shall promote support for financial education to improve the financial literacy of local communities.

 Appropriate Management of Conflicts of Interest